 The body skin is thick and abundant.
 The short, dense coat is the same length and smoothness all over the body, with straight hairs that are no longer than one inch.

-Introduce your Neo to being brushed and examined when he's a puppy.
-Handle his paws frequently — dogs are touchy about their feet — and look inside his mouth and ears.
+Introduce your Neo to being brushed and examined when they're a puppy.
+Handle their paws frequently--dogs are touchy about their feet--and look inside their mouth and ears.

 Make it a rule that children are never to run and scream in a Neo's presence.
-The noise and activity can excite him, and he's simply too big to be allowed to chase children or play roughly with them.
+The noise and activity can excite them, and they're simply too big to be allowed to chase children or play roughly with them.

-He may also feel the need to protect "his" children from other kids, especially if they're wrestling or otherwise appear to be fighting.
-Always supervise play so that he knows you're in charge.
+They may also feel the need to protect "their" children from other kids, especially if they're wrestling or otherwise appear to be fighting.
+Always supervise play so that your dog knows you're in charge.